OpenID Connect (OIDC) Bearer token authentication

 }

-Each OIDC tenant can either permit or deny storing its quarkus.oidc.TokenIntrospection
+Each OIDC tenant can either permit or deny the storing of its quarkus.oidc.TokenIntrospection

 and quarkus.oidc."tenant".allow-user-info-cache